draganradu/simple-color-convertor-pantone-ral/readme.md

 ![Total downloads](https://img.shields.io/npm/dt/simple-color-converter)

-# Simple color converter Pantone Ral
+# Simple color converter for (almost) Any Color
-V2 | It's as simple as install and use.
-Add the input to the correct data passed and the to the desired output and that is it.
+It covers most colors formats from Pantone, Ral, Hex 3/6/8, HTML, sRgb, Cmyk, etc for converting from -> and to -< from.
+It's designed with simplicity in mind. you can pass data and specify the format or just let is guess what color is in the string.

 ![simple color convertor logo](https://raw.githubusercontent.com/draganradu/simple-color-convertor-pantone-ral/master/assets/simple-color-convertor-pantone-ral.jpg)